Skip to main content

 Treated vs Untreated Timber Price Comparison

-One practical tip: if you are working on a mixed project, you can selectively use treated timber for the structural elements and more affordable untreated or lightly treated boards for areas not exposed to weather.
+One practical approach: if you are working on a mixed project, you can selectively use treated timber for the structural elements and more affordable untreated or lightly treated boards for areas not exposed to weather.
 This kind of understanding of lumber grades can help control overall material costs without sacrificing longevity where it matters most.

 Common Mistakes When Buying Treated Timber

 • Choosing the wrong retention level: Wood labeled for "above ground" use will rot much faster if placed in direct soil contact.
 Check the end tag or stamp for the intended use.
 Ground-contact rated wood has roughly twice the preservative retention.
+It is a common mistake to grab the cheaper above-ground boards for a retaining wall, only to see them soften within five years.

 • Ignoring fastener compatibility: The copper in modern water-based treatments reacts with standard steel fasteners, causing corrosion.
 Hot-dipped galvanized or stainless steel screws and nails are essential.
 Using standard fasteners can lead to premature structural weakening and ugly staining around screw heads.
+A quick check of the fastener label for "treated lumber compatible" is worth the effort.

 • Painting or sealing too early: Fresh pressure-treated timber is often wet from the treatment process.
 Applying paint or stain immediately traps moisture, leading to peeling and uneven finishes.
 A waiting period of a few weeks to a couple of months, until the wood surface feels dry and absorbs a drop of water, is standard practice.
-Checking the timber moisture content before painting or sealing ensures proper adhesion and long-term stability.
+Checking the timber moisture content before painting or sealing helps with proper adhesion and long-term stability.

 • Assuming all cuts are protected: The treatment penetrates from the outside in.
 When you cut a board, the exposed inner core may have little to no preservative.
 Field-cut ends should be treated with a brush-on preservative, especially for in-ground applications.
+This step is tedious but skipping it creates an entry point for rot.

 Buying and Storage Tips

 When purchasing treated timber, take a moment to inspect the boards.
 Look for stamps indicating the treatment type and retention level.
 Avoid boards with large splits, excessive warping, or signs of fungal growth even after treatment—this can indicate poor quality control.
 Buying a few extra boards (roughly 10% more than calculated) is common practice to account for defects and cuts.
+It is better to return a couple of pieces than to halt a project mid-way for a shortage.

 Frequently Asked Questions